course-dprep/Formula1-event-on-Airbnb-prices/README.md

 The data of the following cities will be used to test the research question:
 -	Melbourne (F1 race) will be compared with Sydney (No F1 race) on 8-10 of April
--	Barcelona (F1 race) will be compared with Madrid (No F1 Race) on 20-22 of May We wil also consider the influence of time in the analysis by looking at the ... previous weekends and the ... weekends after the race weekend.
+-	Barcelona (F1 race) will be compared with Madrid (No F1 Race) on 20-22 of May We wil also consider the influence of time in the analysis by looking at the week prior to the respective race weekend.

 ## Analysis results
 With the obtained data, explored and prepared by our team,  we came to the following findings and conclusions: